freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 Selecting the Wire Rail also displays an **Edit Wire Rail Spline** button in the Scene view.
 While spline editing is active, knots appear as outlined circular grips; the active knot is gold, and editable Bézier tangents appear as smaller cyan grips joined to it by thick arms.
 A grip becomes active on the same mouse-down that starts its drag, so it does not need to be selected before moving it.
 Clicking a knot also displays Unity's standard position gizmo for axis- and plane-constrained movement.
 Hover a grip for its action hint.
 The panel also shows the double-click shortcuts: double-click the route line to insert a knot at that position, or double-click a knot to remove it.
 An open spline keeps at least two knots, and a closed spline keeps at least three.

-Enable **Show Collider Preview** to draw the generated ball-channel mesh as a yellow wireframe.
+Enable **Show Collider Preview** to draw the generated ball-channel mesh with VPE's standard translucent green collider color and green edges.
 The colored centerlines and center spine are authoring guides; their colors and line widths do not represent the render material or physical wire thickness.
 The wire circles in the Inspector cross-section do use their authored diameters.

 ## Current Limitations